projectacrn/acrn-hypervisor/doc/tutorials/vuart_configuration.rst

    CONFIG_SERIAL_8250_EXTENDED=y
    CONFIG_SERIAL_8250_DETECT_IRQ=y

-Kernel Cmdline for PCI-vUART console
+Kernel Cmdline for PCI-vUART Console
 ====================================

 When an ACRN VM does not have a legacy ``vuart[0]`` but has a